General Questions

 When do the game schedules get released?

 Game schedules are typically released by the end of February or early March.
-Opening Day this season is on Saturday, March 18.

 How many weeks of practices are there before games start?